 Guess what happens if you add damping above Fn x the square root of 2?
 Hint: grip doesn’t improve with more damping for inputs above that limit, which contains basically all bumps and even some of the driver induced effects for a Street-class car.

 Increasing Fn numbers from the factory as delivered (i.e. stiffer suspensions) may be one reason why modern sports cars with Fns of ~1.5Hz (or higher) are so much better at autocross as compared to standard cars or older sports cars that were significantly softer.
 (The ride, however, is generally worse, because stiffer springs are cheap but better shocks are not.)
-This also goes some way to partially explain why the addition of a much stiffer FSB (Front sway Bar) for a softly sprung car in Street-class autocross is so necessary.
+This also goes some way to partially explain why the addition of a much stiffer FSB (Front Sway Bar) for a softly sprung car in Street-class autocross is so necessary.
 The stiff FSB increases the effective roll stiffness during transient events, moving the dynamic Fn higher and a safe distance away from the input frequency.
 So, the car with the stiff FSB gives us faster response and more control.
 (We won’t mention understeer here, but you can think it.)

 In classes where you can change the springs and get Fn anywhere you want then a super-stiff FSB is no longer necessary to avoid inputs near the suspension resonance nor to provide acceptable front-end response.

 Even if Fn is well above the input frequency, the analytical studies say we still need good damping at the input frequency to limit force variation at the tire patch and thus maintain good grip.
 That’s why significant damping forces at 1Hz are necessary.
-We only get that in good shocks properly valved, i.e. your car didn’t come from the factory that way.
+We only get that in good shocks properly valved, i.e. I can almost guarantee that your car didn’t come from the factory that way.
 But, we don’t see frequency on our shock F-V plots do we?
 We see shaft velocity.
 So, what’s the shaft velocity that corresponds to our 1Hz input in a slalom?
 It’s not difficult to estimate.

 Maneuvering Shock Shaft Velocities